Hyperreal number: Transfer principle

 The idea of the hyperreal system is to extend the real numbers $\R$ to form a system $*\R$ that includes infinitesimal and infinite numbers, but without changing any of the elementary axioms of algebra.
 Any statement of the form "for any number $x\dots$" that is true for the reals must also be true for the hyperreals.
-For example, the axiom that states "for any number $x$, $x,x+0=x$ still applies.
+For example, the axiom that states "for any number $x$, $x+0=x$" still applies.
 The same is true for quantification over several numbers, e.g., "for any numbers $x$ and $y$, $xy=yx$."
 This ability to carry over statements from the reals to the hyperreals is called the transfer principle.
 However, statements of the form "for any set of numbers $S\dots$" may not carry over.
 The only properties that differ between the reals and the hyperreals are those that rely on quantification over sets, or other higher-level structures such as functions and relations, which are typically constructed out of sets.
 Each real set, function, and relation has its natural hyperreal extension, satisfying the same first-order properties.
 The kinds of logical sentences that obey this restriction on quantification are referred to as statements in first-order logic.